-We have commenced addressing the material weaknesses identified above by hiring additional finance and accounting professionals in 2018 and 2019 with the plan to help mitigate the identified material weaknesses in our internal control over financial reporting by increasing the oversight and review procedures with regard to financial reporting, financial processes and procedures and internal control procedures and we are evaluating the implementation of additional procedures to address these material weaknesses.
-We are in the process of designing and testing controls to remediate the control gaps identified in our annual assessment.
+We are taking steps to address the material weaknesses identified above and have hired three additional finance and accounting professionals in 2019 and 2020, to a total of seven professionals to help mitigate the identified material weaknesses in our internal control over financial reporting by increasing the oversight and review procedures with regard to segregation of duties, financial reporting, financial processes and procedures and internal control procedures.
+Of these three additional finance and accounting professionals one has SEC reporting and accounting experience, and two have experience in internal controls and financial controlling.
+We have implemented, designed and are testing the operating effectiveness of controls to potentially remediate the material weakness.
+We have designed and are testing controls to remediate the control gaps identified in our annual assessment.
 No assurance can be given that these or other measures will fully remediate the material weaknesses described above in a timely manner.
 Additionally, if the costs related to compliance are significant, our results of operations and financial condition may be materially adversely affected.
 If we are unable to remediate the material weaknesses, or otherwise maintain effective internal control over financial reporting, we may not be able to report our financial results accurately, prevent fraud or file our periodic reports in a timely manner.
 If our remediation of these material weaknesses is not effective, or if we experience additional material weaknesses or otherwise fail to maintain an effective system of internal controls in the future, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our common stock.
 No assurance can be given that all of our existing material weaknesses have been identified, or that we will not in the future identify additional material weaknesses.